denschu/elk-example/README.md

-Log Management for Spring Boot Applications with Logstash, Elastichsearch and Kibana
+Log Management for Spring Boot Applications with Logstash, Elasticsearch and Kibana
 ====================================================================================

 For further informations and detailed installation instructions please refer to my blog post on the codecentric Blog.
-The following instructions give on a quick overview.
+The following instructions give you only a quick overview.

 ## Clone the repository